 The most terrifying aspect of Andrew Jarecki’s Capturing the Friedmans lies within its end credits.
-When the series of interviews and archival footage was laid down and presented –with hopes to draw a clearer vision to a family’s biggest cause of dysfunction – the truth remains blurry.
+When the series of interviews and archival footage has been presented and all is laid bare, the truth still remains blurry.

-In 1987, Arnold Friedman was spending his thanksgiving night when the cops raided his home about reported child pornography linking to his address.
-They later learned that he was allegedly molesting several children in his basement, with his second son Jessie, disguising their acts of sodomy as computer teaching sessions.
+In 1987, Arnold Friedman was spending a quiet Thanksgiving night when cops raided his home on reports of child pornography linked to his address.
+They later discovered that he was allegedly molesting children in his basement, assisted by his second son Jessie who disguised the acts of sodomy as computer lessons.

-When the family was interviewed for the documentary, it was Arnold’s ex-wife Elaine who is the least hesitant about his husband’s allegations.
-Their three sons, probably out of fear of losing a patriarchal figure in the group, are more than willing to believe that there’s no way their father was a child abuser.
+When the family was interviewed for the documentary, it was Arnold’s ex-wife Elaine who is the least hesitant to open up about her husband’s allegations.
+Their three sons, likely in fear of losing a patriarchal figure, were less willing to believe that their father was a child abuser.

 With these conflicting insights, the biggest crime caught in Capturing the Friedmans is the subjects’ submission to their own beliefs.
-Although Arnold eventually pleaded guilty on the court that he was a pedophile, even sharing to his attorney his excitement when they are seated near a young boy jumping in his father’s lap, and on multiple events committed sexual abuse to the child victims, the family’s failure to set the records straight can be hauntingly problematic.
+Although Arnold eventually pleaded guilty in court, even sharing with his attorney his excitement at being seated near a young boy in his father’s lap, the family’s failure to set the record straight is hauntingly problematic.